Chapter 1 - Standard Infection Control Precautions (SICPs)

 1.1 Patient Placement/Assessment for infection risk

 Patients must be promptly assessed for infection risk on arrival at the care area (if possible, prior to accepting a patient from another care area) and should be continuously reviewed throughout their stay.
 This assessment should influence patient placement decisions in accordance with clinical/care need(s).

 - With symptoms such as loose stools or diarrhoea, vomiting, fever or respiratory symptoms.

 - Known or suspected to have been previously positive with a

-- Who have been hospitalised outside Scotland in the last 12 months.
+- Who have been hospitalised outside Scotland in the last 12 months (including those who received dialysis).

 For assessment of infection risk see Section 2: Transmission Based Precautions.

 1.2 Hand Hygiene

-Hand hygiene is considered an important practice in reducing the transmission of infectious agents which cause HAIs.
+Hand hygiene is considered an important practice in reducing the transmission of infectious agents which cause infections.

 Hand washing sinks must only be used for hand hygiene and must not be used for the disposal of other liquids.
 (See Appendix 3 of Pseudomonas Guidance)

 Before performing hand hygiene:

 - expose forearms (bare below the elbows)

-- remove all hand/wrist jewellery* (a single, plain metal finger ring or ring dosimeter (radiation ring) is permitted but should be removed (or moved up) during hand hygiene); bracelets or bangles such as the Kara which are worn for religious reasons should be able to be pushed higher up the arm and secured in place);
+- remove all hand/wrist jewellery* including any embedded jewellery (a single, plain metal finger ring or ring dosimeter (radiation ring) is permitted but should be removed (or manipulated) during hand hygiene); bracelets or bangles such as the Kara which are worn for religious reasons should be able to be pushed higher up the arm and secured in place to enable effective hand hygiene which includes the wrists

-- ensure finger nails are clean, short and that artificial nails or nail products are not worn; and
+- ensure fingernails are clean, short and that artificial nails or nail products are not worn

 - cover all cuts or abrasions with a waterproof dressing